vk6flab/contest-logger/README.md

 These sections describe the environment in which this tool is intended to operate.

 ## Open Source
-- must be open source and the code should be available to the entire community.
+- must be open source and the code must be available to the entire community.
 There are too many stories of great tools dying or being held hostage by individuals or small groups.
 The tool should continue to exist and be usable regardless of the participation of the original developer.
 Users should be able to fix things, add functionality, change themes, whatever.

 ## Cross Platform
 - must be cross platform, as-in, you should be able to use it on whatever computer you have access to, a Linux workstation, a Macintosh Laptop, an Android Phone or tablet, Windows, iOS and a Raspberry Pi.
 In other words, there shouldn't be a situation where you cannot run the tool because you have some random combination of operating system or CPU that the developer doesn't support.